twota/terms-of-service-and-privacy-policy/README.md

 8.4 Zero-Tolerance Policy

-"Twota" enforces a zero-tolerance policy against:
+“Twota” enforces a zero-tolerance policy against:

-▪Underage users.
+▪Underage users

+▪Child sexual abuse or exploitation (CSAE)

-▪Fake profiles or scams.
+▪Fake profiles or scams

-▪Harassment, abuse, or discrimination.
+▪Harassment, abuse, or discrimination

+▪Any illegal or harmful activity

+8.5 Child Safety and Protection Policy (CSAE)

+Twota Technologies Inc. maintains a strict zero-tolerance policy regarding child sexual abuse and exploitation (CSAE).

+The “Twota” app is intended only for adults aged 18 years or older.
+Any attempt by a minor to access or use the service is strictly prohibited.

+Users are strictly prohibited from:

+▪Uploading, sharing, requesting, or promoting any content involving minors in a sexual context

+▪Engaging in grooming, exploitation, or inappropriate communication with minors

+▪Sharing or distributing child sexual abuse material (CSAM)

+▪Attempting to create accounts for individuals under the age of 18

+▪Using the service in any way that could endanger a minor

+Any violation of this policy will result in immediate account suspension or permanent termination.

+Twota Technologies Inc. reserves the right to report suspected child sexual abuse, exploitation, or child sexual abuse material (CSAM) to appropriate law-enforcement authorities and child-protection organizations, in accordance with applicable laws and regulations.

+We fully comply with all applicable child safety laws, including but not limited to laws related to the prevention of child sexual exploitation and online abuse.
+Users may report any suspected child safety violation using the in-app reporting system or by contacting us directly.

+Child Safety Contact:

+▪Twota Technologies Inc.

+▪Email: info@twota.ca

+▪Contact Purpose ( Email Subject ):

+    •	Child safety reports

+    •	CSAE / CSAM concerns

+    •	Law enforcement requests

+    •	Policy compliance matters

 9. Termination

 We reserve the right to suspend or terminate any account for violations of our policies or at our sole discretion.
 Termination will result in the loss of all access to the app and its features.

 10. Disclaimers

-▪"Twota" is provided on an "as is" basis with no guarantees.
+▪“Twota” is provided on an “as is” basis with no guarantees.

 ▪Matches and recommendations are not guaranteed.